engnp/Roofstacks_Case_Solution/README.md

 Go to the Firebase Console and create a new project if you haven't already.
 Navigate to Project settings > Service accounts, then click on "Generate new private key".
 Download the serviceAccountKey.json file and place it in the project directory.

+Go to the extensions pane and install “Stream Firestore to BigQuery”  extension for each collection.
+This extension transfer data from Firestore to Bigquery

 ## Generating Mock Data

 ### Run the Script